rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 If you plan on only storing them for a few months, cannabis seeds should do fine in a grip seal bag, placed in a mason jar, or some other type of airtight container.
 For more long-term storage, a vacuum-sealed package is a much more popular option.
 Many seasoned growers like to add a food-grade desiccant or some uncooked rice to their package as well.

-What about a metal box or vault?
-That’s a big no. The metal will kill the seeds.
+A metal box or vault is a big NO!
+The metal will kill the seeds.

 Are there disadvantages to old seeds?

-Even if you’re organized, methodical, and careful about storing seeds, older seeds could be more difficult to germinate, resulting in more fragile plants, a thinner stem, and require more care and attention as seedlings.
+Even if you’re organized, methodical, and careful about storing seeds, older seeds could be more difficult to germinate.
+Resulting in more fragile plants, a thinner stem, and requiring more care and attention as seedlings.

 There are a few tips and tricks to apply in order to increase your chances of successful germination.

-• Sandpaper method: Some breeders use sandpaper (see video below) for older seeds.
+Some breeders use sandpaper for older seeds.
 Lightly and gently scrape off the outer layer of the seed, creating micro-abrasions that help them absorb moisture more easily and then soak for 12 hours.

-• Hydrogen peroxide: Soak the seeds in a glass of water with a few drops of hydrogen peroxide, for 24 hours at a temperature of 28°C (82°F).
+You need to soak the seeds in a glass of water with a few drops (1%) of hydrogen peroxide, for 24 hours at a temperature of 28 °C (82 °F).
 The hydrogen peroxide softens the shell and facilitates the water's absorption.

 How long do marijuana seeds last?
 Let's recap...